kls2177/cloud-open-source-geospatial-data-cube-workflows/book/conclusion/wrapping_up.md

 ## 5.3 Data cubes revisited [$\tiny \nearrow$](datacubes_revisited.md)

-Synthesizing lessons from tutorial examples to enumerate guidance and best-practices for working Xarray geospatial data cubes.
+This section synthesizes the lessons from the tutorial examples to enumerate guidance and best-practices for working Xarray geospatial data cubes.